-The draft Regulation is planned to be revised based on the proposals received from and finalized before end 2016.
+The draft Regulation is planned to be revised based on the proposals received from and finalized in the 3rd Quarter of 2017.

-In the regulation, access to domestic TR data by domestic authorities other than CMB is permitted without any material conditions while foreign authorities are given indirect access.
+In the regulation, access to domestic TR data by domestic authorities other than CMB is permitted without any material conditions while foreign authorities are given indirect acces.